dagger/dagger/docs/current/guides/324301-argo-workflows.md

 Install kind following the [kind quickstart guide](https://kind.sigs.k8s.io/docs/user/quick-start/).

-Next, create a configuration to use to initiate the kind cluster.
+Next, create a configuration to initiate the kind cluster.
 Here's an example configuration to use:

 `~/.kube/kind-config.yaml`